Who funds our work?

 For further information go to: www.cwmt.org.uk

-St John’s Foundation funded our recent film project, in which 15 young people, mainly boys and young men, filmed their friends and members of their family talking about a range of issues related to mental health and gender-stereotyping.
+St John’s Foundation funded our original film project, in which 15 young people, mainly boys and young men, filmed their friends and members of their family talking about a range of issues related to mental health and gender-stereotyping.

 The young people were involved in all stages of the project : applying for funding; planning questions for content; being trained by Andrew, our film-maker; filming and being filmed; reviewing and giving feedback on footage; helping plan the film launch and being part of the discussion panel at the launch.